Exhibition

 This exhibition has been financially assisted by the Ontario Cultural Attractions Fund, a program of the Government of Ontario through the Ministry of Tourism, Culture and Sport, administered by the Ontario Cultural Attractions Fund Corporation.

-Exhibition support also provided by Companies Who Care.
+Exhibition support also provided by Companies Who Care and Canada Mats.

 Programming support: